How To Breed Rabbits – The Complete Step By Step Guide

 How To Choose The Right Breeding Pair

-Rabbits are not paired for life or choose their mate.
-If you are raising rabbits to meet the standards of the American Rabbit Breeders Association you should choose the best animals based on body type.
+• If you are raising show rabbits rabbits then they should meet the standards of the American Rabbit Breeders Association you should choose the best animals based on body type.

 There is a pet peeve I have that rabbit breeders will choose a pair that have the opposite body type qualities.
 Assuming that the babies will get the best of both parents….
 Like hu no?